Jesusprzr/Making-Of-A-Data-Scientist/Documentation - Supplemental Content/Naked Statistics/Chapter 2 - Descriptive Statistics.md

 - Granola cereal A contains 31 milligrams more sodium than granolla cerial B <- ONLY IF you know a lot about sodium and granola serving size, this won't be particularly informative
 - My cousin Al earned 53,000$ less this year than last year <- Should we be worried about Al?
 Or is he a W.S.
 Millionaire and 53K is just what the water he drinks costs?

-### The easiest way to give meaning to these comparisons is by using percentajes:
+### The easiest way to give meaning to these comparisons is by using percentages:
 - Granola Bar A has 50% more sodium than Granola Bar B
 - Uncle Al’s income fell 47% last year